 February and the light is getting that little bit brighter.
 In fact it feels suddenly a lot brighter . . . because in my perception the violet light has woken up.
 Violet light is strong for me in the beginning and middle of winter too but there is nothing like the violet light of February.
 It feels ‘harsh.’

 The reason the February light feels harsh to me is that seeing more violet light when the light is still generally not at its brightest means I see less red light to soften the blue.
-As the light gets brighter the red light appears in my perception again around May only to disappear again as we head into the brightest month of June.
+As the light gets brighter the red light appears in my perception again around March and April only to disappear again as we head into the brightest month of June.

 How Does This Affect Me?

 At this point between the darker light of winter and brighter light of midsummer.
 Even though the red is low for me, I can still see enough red to perceive colours very well except for perhaps acid yellow and pale grey.

 I am particularly sensitive to sound and white noise drives me crazy – the filling of our water tank after a bath, the fan of my computer, our kettle, the rattling of plastic bags.
 All these sounds make me feel jangled.

 I have a lot of energy!

 My brain feels like it is going at 100 mph and there is nothing I can do to slow it down!